Football: Sevilla maintain pressure on Madrid, Griezmann saves Atletico

 Sergio Leon got across his marker to turn a low cross into the far post after just 15 minutes to give Osasuna a shock lead.

-Iborra got the first of his unusual hat-trick two minutes before half-time as he followed up to sweep home Stevan Jovetic's cross after his initial spectacular volley came back off the post.
+Vicente Iborra got the first of his unusual hat-trick two minutes before half time as he followed up to sweep home Stevan Jovetic's cross after his initial spectacular volley came back off the post.

-Victory takes Sevilla four points clear of Barcelona in second, but the champions can cut that gap back to one by winning at Eibar later on Sunday.
+Victory takes Sevilla four points clear of Barcelona, who are third, but the champions can cut that gap back to one by winning at Eibar later on Sunday.

 Atletico are now seven points back on Sevilla after sharing the spoils in a pulsating 2-2 draw in Bilbao.